nervosnetwork/docs.nervos.org/website/docs/concepts/cell-model.md

 <img src="/img/cell/cell-data.png" alt="Cell Data" width="688" height="387" />

-Each cell contains a small program known as a Lock Script that determines the owner of the cell.
+Each Cell contains a small program known as a Lock Script that determines the owner of the cell.
 While typically assigning ownership to a single user, Lock Script can also handle complex operations, such as having multiple owners (multi-sig) or conditional usage within specific timeframes.

-A cell may include a **Type Script** to execute specific rules governing its usage.
+A Cell may include a **Type Script** to execute specific rules governing its usage.
 This empowers developers to customize smart contracts across diverse use-cases, such as issuing Non-Fungible Tokens, limiting the supply of fungible tokens, and implementing custom functionalities to suit unique requirements.

 The collection of cells constitutes the **state** of CKB.
 A state verified and held by CKB is any data considered valuable and universally recognized.